-New as of version 2.12: The energy and virial terms added by 'LJcorrection' on are now also controlled by the vdw λ schedule.
-The average Lennard-Jones A and B coefficients are computed separately at both endpoints and then coupled linearly.
+New as of version 2.12: The energy and virial terms added by 'LJcorrection on' or 'LJcorrectionAlt on' are now also controlled by the vdw $\lambda$ schedule.
+The average Lennard-Jones $A$ and $B$ coefficients are computed separately at both endpoints and then coupled linearly.
 In most practical situations the energy difference is extremely negligible, but this is more theoretically sound than the old behavior of averaging both endpoints together.
 However, the kinetic energy component of the virial does still count the endpoints together, as if annihilated alchemical atoms were an ideal gas.
 Again, this is likely quite negligible, nor is it clear that this should be treated specially.